bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 }
 ```

-You can now retrieve the cart details by querying the [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) and recreate the cart page on your headless storefront.
+You can now retrieve the cart details using the [Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) and recreate the cart page on your headless storefront.
 To [get the cart](https://developer.bigcommerce.com/api-reference/store-management/carts/cart/getacart) details, send a `GET` request to `/carts/{cartId}`.

 ```http
 GET https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/carts/{cartId}